How to make it

 - Soft-boil 4 of your eggs.
 How you want them to turn out will determine how long you cook them, but we think 6 mins is about right.
 Get your water boiling, add the eggs (2 at a time), start timer, transfer to cold water to cool, peel (carefully).

-- Combine the Gran Luchito Smoked Chilli Paste, bacon, scallions, cilantro, lime zest and lime juice in a food processor.
-You don't want the mix too fine, but equally not too chunky either.
-(If your food processor won't deal with bacon, just chop it finely by hand).
+- Combine the Gran Luchito Smoked Chilli Paste, bacon, spring onion, coriander, lime zest and lime juice in a food processor.
+You don’t want the mix too fine, but equally not too chunky either.
+(If your food processor won’t deal with bacon, just chop it finely by hand).

 - Squeeze the meat out of the sausages into a mixing bowl.
 Add the mixture and get your hands in there to mix well.